 These skills are assessed on CAN Skate program report cards.

-We are currently accepting late registration requests through email.
-If you would like to request late registration, please email [email protected] with the following:
+If you would like to submit a late registration request, please email [email protected] with the following: